dodona-edu/judge-sql/README.md

 * Automatic detection if order needs to be checked
 * Support for read and write operations
 * Automatic distinction between read and write operations
+* Option to execute same queries on multiple databases

 ## Recommended exercise directory structure